tatsumoto-ren/tatsumoto-ren.github.io/blog/epwing-dictionaries.md

 ---

-**EPWING** is a dictionary format that was allegedly utilized in portable electronic dictionaries.
+**EPWING** is a dictionary format that was commonly used in portable electronic dictionaries.
-To view EPWINGs you need [Qolibri](setting-up-qolibri.html), a dictionary viewer that lets you search multiple EPWING files at one time so for every word you look up you immediately get multiple definitions.
+To view EPWINGs you need [Qolibri](setting-up-qolibri.html), a dictionary viewer that lets you search multiple EPWING files at once so you immediately get multiple definitions for every word.
-This article
-provides you with download links for EPWING dictionary files.
+This article provides download links for EPWING dictionary files.

 ****